microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-whoisbaserecord.md

 [!INCLUDE [threatintelligence-api-disclaimer](../../includes/threatintelligence-api-disclaimer.md)]

-Represents a whois entry that communicates a registered [host](../resources/security-host.md), the contacts for the registered **host**, and other metadata about the registration.
+Represents a WHOIS entry that communicates a registered [host](../resources/security-host.md), the contacts for the registered **host**, and other metadata about the registration.
 This is an abstract type that can't be accessed directly.
 You can use the following implementation types instead.

 - [whoisRecord](./security-whoisrecord.md)
 - [whoisHistoryRecord](./security-whoishistoryrecord.md)